-- What are the first 3 things you do after you wake up in the morning?
+- First thing to do when you wake up.
 After I brush my teeth I go into my baby’s room and sing to her and dance with her every day, get her dressed and then coffee…

 - Don’t spend your time worrying about the people who don’t like you, you’re wasting all the time you could be spending on the people who do

 - one day, some day — everything you want in life will happen one day, some day if you work hard, remain dedicated, focused and do good in the world

 - you’re going to sleep with one person every day for the rest of your life so it better be the best sex you’ve ever had and the person you love the most, and that person is you! — If I’m going to be known for anything in life, this is what I’m going to be known for.